.

 Cannabis Can Help, But Shouldn’t Be A Crutch

 Cannabis can make a big difference in some anxiety sufferers, but it shouldn’t be overused or relied upon.
-However, it can form part of a wider holistic approach.
+However, it can form part of a wider approach.
 Diet, meditation, therapy, exercise, and communication all play an important role in such a strategy.
 Balance is the key.

 Which Cannabis Strain To Choose?